-Sarah Miriam: I was the youngest in my family — born in 1800 in Philadelphia.
+Sarah Miriam Peale: I was the youngest in my family — born in 1800 in Philadelphia.
 When I was 16 I decided to show my art, my still-life paintings, in public and found my passion, which is portraiture.

-Charles Willson Peale: Anna Claypoole and Sarah Miriam, we’re so proud of you both, because you were the first two women accepted into the Pennsylvania Academy of Fine Arts.
+Charles Willson Peale: Anna Claypoole and Sarah Miriam, we’re so proud that you were the first two women accepted into the Pennsylvania Academy of Fine Arts.

-Anna Claypoole: Sarah Miriam, you were especially prolific.
+Anna Claypoole Peale: Sarah Miriam, you were especially prolific.
 You painted more than 100 commissioned portraits, including some of the wealthiest residents in Baltimore and politicians from Washington, DC.
 I always loved your still-life work; I think my favorite is “Basket of Berries,” which you painted in 1860.

-Anna Claypoole: Oh, that was a divine experience, wasn’t it, Sarah Miriam?
+Anna Claypoole Peale: Oh, that was a divine experience, wasn’t it, Sarah Miriam?
 But I think the moment that truly took our breath away was in 1824 when we became the first women elected academics in the Academy.

-Sarah Miriam: It was such an honor, for us and the entire family.
+Sarah Miriam Peale: It was such an honor, for us and the entire family.